EmberLightVFX/Gyroflow-to-CSV/Atoms/com.JacobDanell.GyroflowFusion/Bin/Gyroflow Fusion/README.md

 # Gyroflow to CSV

 Convert your [Gyroflow](https://gyroflow.xyz) stabilization to a CSV file.

-Make sure to choose "including processed gyro data" when exporting from Gyroflow.
-As default it saves out the rotations as Euler rotation (ZYX).
+Make sure to choose "including processed gyro data" when saving your project in Gyroflow.
+By default, Gyroflow saves out the rotations as Euler rotation (ZYX).
 It also saves out the data in your footages' native frame rate.

 ## CLI Script